sukgautamgit/DPCS-SimultaneousTx-Rx-BLE-Demo/README.md

 - Length (1 byte, added by controller)
 - AD Type (1 byte = `0xFF`)
-- Company Identifier (2 bytes = `0x0059`)
+- Company Identifier (2 bytes = `0x0059` for Nordic Semiconductor)
 - Application Data (4 bytes)

-Example log output:
+*Node-1 transmits 4 bytes of application data.
+Node-2 extracts only the application data and reconstructs the Manufacturer Specific AD structure before forwarding.*

+**Example log output** (data transmitted by Node-1 and received at Node-2 and Node-3):
 7 ff 59 0 XX 1 2 3

 Where:

-- `AA 01 02 03` → Application data
+- `XX 01 02 03` → Application data
-- The first byte (`AA`) is incremented at every transmission from Node-1
+- The first byte (`XX`) is incremented at every transmission from Node-1

-Node-1 transmits 4 bytes of application data.
-Node-2 extracts only the application data and reconstructs the Manufacturer Specific AD structure before forwarding.

 ---